Decision-making with distorted memory: Escaping the trap of past experience: Model set-up and extreme-value approximation

 For the reader's convenience, we summarize here some results for the homogeneous decision-making model \cite{rosemary}, where $F^+ = F^-$.
 Within the extreme-value theory framework ones finds three different scenarios for the simplified model, which are heuristically argued to represent three generic distribution families.
 In particular, we explain the behaviour of the dynamics when the utility distributions are characterized by bounded, power-law or exponential tails.
 Note that, in the homogeneous case, $v_* = 0$ constitutes a fixed point for all three scenarios and the nature of its stability determines the long-time behaviour of the agent.

 For a bounded distribution (i.e., one with a finite support), $v_* = 0$ is found to be always stable for long enough times and it is expected that the system approaches a random walk with $P^+$, $P^-$ fixed and equal.
 Similarly, for a power-law distribution, at long times, $v_* = 0$ is found to be unstable.
-In fact, as $t \to \infty$, $\Delta(v) \to \text{sgn}(v)$, so $v_* = \pm 1$ are stable fixed points of the system.\footnote{In cases where the distribution is heavy-tailed rather than power-law tailed the situation appears to be slightly more subtle with a rather slow convergence to the long-time behaviour [I.~D. Ajjour, personal communication].} This corresponds to a ``trapping'' phenomenon, where the agent keeps making the same choice, for long times.
+In fact, as $t \to \infty$, $\Delta(v) \to \text{sgn}(v)$, so $v_* = \pm 1$ are stable fixed points of the system.\footnote{In more general heavy-tailed distributions, where the tail decays slower than an exponential function but faster than a power-law the situation appears to be slightly more subtle with a rather slow convergence to the relevant long-time behaviour in that case [I. D. Ajjour, personal communication]; such discussions are of course related to the domains of attraction of the universal distributions in extreme-value theory \cite{DeHaan2006}, \cite{Embrechts1997}.} This corresponds to a ``trapping'' phenomenon, where the agent keeps making the same choice, for long times.
 For both bounded and power-law distributions, we emphasize that the limiting behaviour of the agent, within the extreme-value approximation, is independent of the level of noise.
 This is consistent with numerical results for the real model.

 We now give more details for the interesting case of exponential-tail distributions which will be most relevant for the remainder of the paper.
 For a pure exponential distribution with parameter $\lambda$, we calculate